Tijilal/Animating-Angular-Apps/README.md

-cretae a folder named 'images' and save two files 'Lion.jpg' and 'cranes.jpg' to work properly.
+create a folder named 'images' and save two files 'Lion.jpg' and 'cranes.jpg' to work properly.